-In the mobile food industry, food critics can make you or break you.
-While a bad review could seriously damage your chances of attracting new customers, a good review can have new customers waiting hours just to get a sample of your fare.
+In the food truck industry, mobile food critics can make you or break you.
+While a bad review could seriously damage your chances of attracting new customers, a good review can have new customers waiting hours just to get a sample of your food truck fare.

 1. Everyone is a potential food critic.